 6. Post Consistently & Promote

 Once you create a blog, make sure you’re posting consistently – at least once per week.
 Think about it this way: the more often you post, the greater the possibility that potential patients will find you.

 Don’t forget to promote your posts once you’ve written them!
 This will give them higher visibility.
 If you have an inbound marketing program set up, you’re probably sending out lead nurturing emails every so often.
 Consider sending a weekly blog digest to your blog subscribers and include your three most recent posts, with links to read more.
 If you’d rather not send a blog digest, you might want to include links to a couple of your blog posts in your monthly newsletter.

 Another way to promote your blog posts is via social media.
-After all, over 40% of consumers say that information found via social media affects the way they deal with their health, while 90% of survey respondents ages 18-24 said they would trust medical information shared by others on their social media networks.
+After all, over 40% of consumers say that information found via social media affects the way they deal with their health.
 Again, if you’re running an inbound marketing program, you’re probably posting on various social media platforms.
 Try posting a sentence or two blog teaser, with the link to read more.

 And finally, don’t forget to analyze your blog’s performance metrics.
 There are many different numbers you can measure, but we’ll highlight three of the most important ones.

 First, measure overall blog views to see if they’re growing over time.
 Additionally, looking at number of views broken down by each individual blog post will allow you to see which blog posts are your top performers.
 This can help drive future content creation – for example, if one of your top blog posts is “How to be Heart-Healthy,” you might want to think about writing additional blog posts on the same topic, such as “10 Elements of a Heart-Healthy Diet.”